13.40 Approval of Adoption Assistance

 • Reimbursement of child care services for full-time or part-time working foster and adoptive parents who work a minimum of twenty (20) hours per week and with annual employment verification or adoptive parents pursuing higher education.
 2

-• Transportation if mileage for health care treatment needs exceeds the yearly mileage for foster care rates. (see Non-Medical Transportation Calculator for DCBS Foster Parents) Orthodontia with a dentist or physician’s verification that the child’s medical or dental need existed prior to the adoption finalization and a co-payment of fifty (50) percent of the cost.
+• Transportation, if mileage for health care treatment needs exceeds the yearly mileage for foster care rates.
+(See Non-Medical Transportation Calculator for DCBS Foster Parents) Orthodontia with a dentist or physician’s verification that the child’s medical or dental need existed prior to the adoption finalization and a co-payment of fifty (50) percent of the cost.

 • Tutoring not to exceed twenty-five ($25) dollars per hour for no more than two (2) hours per week.
 Personnel other than immediate family must provide reimbursable tutoring, for which qualifications are verified by the SSW.
 Tutoring may be approved for a child who: